johnkegd/johnkegd/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [Cerescreations](https://cerescreations.netlify.app) portofolio implementing my two loves Threejs and Svelte 🧡;
+- 👨🏽‍💻 I’m currently working in a personal project on [Solmedicven](https://solmedicven.com) Medical equipment company🧡;
-- 🌱 Learning Svelte, Spring Boot Framework and Threejs 3d animation library 🧡;
+- 🌱 Learning Svelte, AEM, Spring Boot Framework and Threejs 3d animation library 🧡;
 - 🤔 Looking for help with Data Structures and Algorithms;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: johnkegd@gmail.com;